Mikhail Zimyanin: Khrushchev period

 In 1953, soon after the death of Joseph Stalin, Zimyanin was suddenly removed from his position and transferred to the staff of the Ministry of Foreign Affairs.
 This was a fall in status, and resulted in his being dropped from the Central Committee after the 20th Party Congress in 1956.

 It was all the more abrupt for the fact - not publicized at the time - that in June 1953 he was briefly elevated to the post of First Secretary of the BCP.
 This was part of a drive initiated in Moscow by the chief of police, Lavrentiy Beria, to promote native cadres in the non-Russian SSRs.
-According to one account, Zimyanin traveled to Minsk, and delivered a devastating report on Patolichev's record while he sat in silence, having already prepared to leave Belarus, when a message came through from Moscow to say that Beria had been arrested, and Patolichev reinstated.
+According to one account, Zimyanin traveled to Minsk, and delivered a devastating report on Patolichev's record while Patolichev sat in silence, having already prepared to leave Belarus, when a message came through from Moscow to say that Beria had been arrested, and Patolichev reinstated.

 For the next 11 years, while Nikita Khrushchev controlled the communist party of the Soviet Union, Zimyanin's career suffered from the suspicion that he had been too close to Beria.
 In September 1953, he was appointed head of the department of the Foreign Ministry that handled relations with Poland and Czechoslovakia.
 He was Ambassador in North Vietnam, January 1956-February 1958, head of the Far Eastern Department of the Soviet Ministry of Foreign Affairs, 1958–1960, and Soviet Ambassador in Czechoslovakia from February 1960 to April 1965.

 Brezhnev period

 On the day Khrushchev was ousted, and replaced by Leonid Brezhnev, their wives were on holiday together in Czechoslovakia.
 Meaning to speak to Viktoria Brezhneva, Zimyanin inadvertently rang Nina Khrushcheva and gloated about how he had attacked Khrushchev at the plenum of the Central Committee from which he had just returned, and how wonderful it was to have "dear Leonid Ilyich" as the new leader.
 He realized his mistake when there was no reply from Khrushcheva.
 That was how she learnt that her husband had been removed from office, because he had not been able to get through to her.

-Zimyanin made a comeback in April 1965, as Deputy Minister for Foreign Affairs, and then in September 1976 as Editor of Pravda soon after BCP leader Kirill Mazurov, who had been Zimyanin's deputy and successor in the Buelorussian Komsomol in the 1940s, was transferred to Moscow and raised to full membership of the Politburo.
+Zimyanin made a comeback in April 1965, as Deputy Minister for Foreign Affairs, and then in September 1976 as Editor of Pravda soon after BCP leader Kirill Mazurov, who had been Zimyanin's deputy and successor in the Byelorussian Komsomol in the 1940s, was transferred to Moscow and raised to full membership of the Politburo.
+His full membership of the Central Committee was restored in April 1966.

 He took a harder line than his predecessor, who had warned against 'anti-intellectualism'.
-His full membership of the Central Committee was restored in April 1966.
 Speaking at a private meeting of Soviet journalists in September 1967, Zimyanin described the exiled Ukrainian writer Valery Tarsis as a madman, and Aleksandr Solzhenitsyn as "abnormal, a schizophrenic" with "a grudge against the regime", and attacked the poets Yevgeny Yevtushenko and Andrei Voznesensky.

 In March 1976, he was appointed a Secretary of the Central Committee, with responsibility for culture, science, and the mass media.
 He retired in March 1987.